vanjohnson879/frontline-cloud-doc/content/reference/plugins/bamboo/index.md

 Add a new build task called __Gatling Enterprise__.
 Choose in the Gatling Enterprise Simulation list the simulation you want to use.

 {{< img src="configuration-task.png" alt="Task configuration" >}}

+This job regularly prints a summary of the run's current status to the build logs.
+By default, the summary is printed every 5 seconds the first 12 times (i.e. for the first 60 seconds), and then every 60 seconds.
+You can configure this behavior (or disable it completely) in the job configuration.

 ### JUnit reporting